biolink/biolink-model/docs/aspect_qualifier.md

 # Slot: aspect_qualifier

 Composes with the core concept to describe new concepts of a different ontological type. e.g. a process in which the core concept participates, a function/activity/role held by the core concept, or a characteristic/quality that inheres in the core concept.
+The purpose of the aspect slot is to indicate what aspect is being affected in an  'affects' association.

 URI: [biolink:aspect_qualifier](https://w3id.org/biolink/vocab/aspect_qualifier)